 At the head of the huge square table were 3 seats, each with a huge round loaves of decorated bread and a tower of sweets, and one had a 5 euro note pinned to it.
 These were the places for the characters of the holy family, Joseph (Giuseppe), Mary and the child Jesus, who were represented by 3 townspeople of the Signora’s choosing, usually people in need or who had undergone hard times in the past year.
 We are salivating as we wonder if we qualify.
 Emanuele suggests that he bears an uncanny resemblance to San Giuseppe while I wish I’d worn my old coat.
 With great disappointment, we are told that the guests have already been chosen.

 The breads and sweets are a gift for the “holy family”, but first they would be served a pasta dish, made with a special sauce.
 When quizzed about this, Signora Bellassai disappeared into her kitchen and returned with a small bowl of warm tomato sauce and 2 spoons.
 Finally, something to eat!
-I tried to identify the unusual aromatic accent to the delicious sweet tomato, and was able to identify cloves and cinnamon- there also small bits of meat and another spice that had an incomprehensible name in Sicilian dialect.
+I tried to identify the unusual aromatic accent to the delicious sweet tomato, and was able to identify cloves and cinnamon- there also small bits of vegetables and another spice that had an incomprehensible name in Sicilian dialect.
 By now several relatives had joined us in the living room, though no one could remember the name of the spice in Italian.

 As we were leaving, Signora Bellassai tucked a few almond sweets into my hand, so my starving hangdog look paid off.
 We discovered that there were nearly 20 of these “tavolate” on display during the week-long festivities, and having now taken the true meaning of this festival to heart, went off in search of more snacks.